About CACREP

 A Guide to Graduate Programs in Counseling

-Written for undergraduate students and other prospective counselors, A Guide to Graduate Programs in Counseling is the first of its kind to create a comprehensive, reliable means of learning about the counseling profession, entry level preparation (i.e., master’s degrees in counseling specializations), and what to consider when searching for, applying to, and ultimately selecting a graduate program in counseling that is the “perfect fit.”
+Written for undergraduate students and other prospective counselors, A Guide to Graduate Programs in Counseling is the first of its kind to create a comprehensive, reliable means of learning about the Counseling profession, entry level preparation (i.e., master’s degrees in Counseling specializations), and what to consider when searching for, applying to, and ultimately selecting a graduate program in Counseling that is the “perfect fit.”

 Read More